 Frequently Asked Questions

 Flex MSE is a revolutionary Geomodular building technology consisting of two components, our Flex MSE Bag and our Patented Interlocking Plate.
 These leverage existing advanced soft armour systems to create an even stronger solution.

 Soft armour segmental systems allow for construction of permanent slope, wall and shoreline protection installations while allowing for full vegetation of the wall face.
 No concrete, no rebar, no forming, and often no levelling pad are needed.

-Flex MSE improves on earlier systems by offering greater geogrid compatibility and increased contact friction between the geotextile Bags.
+Flex MSE improves on other systems by offering greater geogrid compatibility and increased contact friction between the geotextile Bags.

 Flex MSE is made from Polypropylene (PP).
 PP is one of the most stable, non-toxic, and durable plastics made.

 Our Flex MSE interlocking Plate is made with 100% recycled injection molded PP, while the GTX Bag is made with virgin Geotextile material.